Prompt Templates

 Analyze this Issue

-Deep analysis with root cause, evidence, and validation steps.
+Root cause analysis and validation steps.

 Generate PoC & Validate

-Step-by-step PoC with curl requests and expected responses.
+Step-by-step PoC with expected evidence.

 Impact & Severity